-How much do you think need to retire comfortably?
+How much do you need to retire comfortably?
+Can you retire yet?

 Let me ask a different way - If you were to think about things on a monthly basis, how much money would you want to have available to spend a month in order for you to feel comfortable when you are in retirement?
 (Assuming today's value of money).

 This monthly amount should include things like your living expenses, travel, fun, eating out....basically the cost of all the things - your essentials plus fun - that you'd like to be able to afford for a full life when you are retired.

 Step 1: Determine how much you'd need on a monthly basis to live comfortably in retirement